mandev/jspellchecker/README.md

 JSpellChecker is based on and [Jazzy](http://jazzy.sourceforge.net) and borrows improvements from [SpellChecker]( https://github.com/bobbylight/SpellChecker).

-JSpell implements a SpellDictionaryDichoNIO that uses FileChannel map to provide fast access to the dictionnary datas.
+JSpellChecker implements a SpellDictionaryDichoNIO that uses FileChannel map to provide fast access to the dictionnary datas.

 ### Licensing and legal issues